 While you’re figuring out the best ways to combat your sweat, check out our collection of sweat proof, odor-fighting basics.
+(Buy from our shop or on Amazon.)
 With an Ejis sweat proof undershirt or pair of sweat proof boxer briefs, you can stop the sweat from reaching your clothes and experience what we like to call “wearable confidence.”

 Published March 3, 2020; Updated April 4, 2020

 There are many approaches to combat excessive underarm sweating from clinical strength antiperspirants to natural remedies.
 But what happens if you’ve tried them all without successful results?
 Maybe it’s time to talk to your doctor about a clinical procedure.
 This article will look at a non-invasive treatment called miraDry.